Ultimaker/ruby-admesh/README.md

 ## Perform file operations

-Perform file operations by running `Admhes::Admesh.perform(file, options = {})`.
+Perform file operations by running `Admesh.perform(file, options = {})`.
 It uses the same options as [the admesh executable](http://admesh.readthedocs.org/en/latest/cli.html#options), but remember to underscore all options names (eg. `z_rotate` instead of `z-rotate`).
-The options are not manipulated or validated, they will be sent to `Asmesh` as-is.
+The options are not manipulated or validated, they will be sent to `Admesh` as-is.

 When the command was successful, the output is returned as a string.
 When the command fails, the output is returned contained in a `RuntimeError`.